A family holiday in England can be almost anything you want it to be – even beautifully warm and sunny, if you’re lucky.

-Of the hundreds of beaches ringing the coastline dozens have Blue Flags and many are trimmed with the country’s prettiest towns.
+Of the hundreds of beaches ringing the coastline, dozens have Blue Flags, and many are trimmed with the country’s prettiest towns.

 England has Britain’s three largest cities: London, Birmingham and Manchester.

-England’s extensive road network makes driving anywhere possible.
-Motorways are easy to avoid if you want a more leisurely pace or you can hand the driving over to someone else altogether and take the train.
+England’s extensive road network makes driving almost anywhere possible.
+Motorways are easy to avoid if you want a more leisurely pace, or you can hand the driving over to someone else altogether and take the train.
 Public transport in towns and cities is the best way to get around day and night.